 It’s hard enough getting into an accident with a car that’s driven by another person.
 Things can get really complicated when your crash involves a self-driving car.

-At Brian White & Associates, PC, we have the experience and skill to help you fight to get the money you deserve.
-So, when you ask our Houston personal injury lawyers to assist you after your accident with a driverless vehicle, we will:
+At Attorney Brian White & Associates, PC, we have the experience and skill to help you fight to get the money you deserve.
+So, when you ask our car accident lawyers to assist you after your accident with a driverless vehicle, we will:

 Identify the Liable Party